This article was last updated by on

 It is best to use ready-made potting soil as it contains the perfect mix of sand, cocopeat, garden soil, and perlite.
 Ideal for germinating seeds!

-Or, you can even germinate the seeds in plain cocopeat.
+Or, you can even germinate the seeds in plain coco peat.

-I always have success with this technique.
+I always have had success with this technique.

 Step 4: Planting the Seeds

-Once your starter trays are filled with a growing medium, you can go ahead and plant the seeds.
-Make tiny depressions on the soil and place one to two seeds.
+You can plant the seeds once your starter trays are filled with a growing medium.
+Make tiny depressions in the soil and place one to two seeds.

 Cover them with soil very lightly.

-Remember not to insert the seeds too deep in the soil.
+Remember not to insert the seeds too deep into the soil.

 Add some water to the arrangement.
 The tray should be slightly wet but not dripping.